-A public library storefront, police substation and post office are permitted uses within the Commercial District, as are up to 400 optional live/work dwelling units located above the commercial structures.
+A public library storefront, police substation and post office are permitted uses within the Commercial District.

-Residential: High Area: A 15.0 acre residential community of between 220 and 512 high-density units is located on the south side of Forest Park Boulevard.
+Residential Area: A 15.0 acre Residential: High residential community of between 220 and 512 high-density units is located on the south side of Forest Park Boulevard.
+A Residential: Very High community of up to 412 very high density units is located east of Moss Landing Boulevard directly south of the Residential High area within the District.
+As an alternate, 137,000 square feet of Commercial: Regional is allowed if the residential units are not constructed, for a total of 949,000 s.f. of commercial development within the District.
 These units serve as a transition between the medium density residential units to the north and the commercial facilities to the south.